Rethinking Publication: A Certification Framework for AI-Enabled Research: Conclusion

 \section{Conclusion}

-The AI research pipeline separates, for the first time, the two certifications that publication has always made simultaneously: that the knowledge holds, and that a human made it.
-This paper has argued that the correct response is to certify them separately, knowledge quality through existing mechanisms adapted for pipeline-agnostic evaluation, human contribution through pipeline-generatability grading using the contemporaneous standard and the dedicated slot benchmark.
-The decoupling is conceptually sound, practically implementable using existing editorial infrastructure, honest about its limits, and validated against the representative hard cases.
+The AI research pipeline separates, for the first time, two certifications that publication has historically made simultaneously: that the knowledge holds, and that a human made it.
+This paper has argued for separating these certifications going forward: knowledge quality through existing mechanisms adapted for pipeline-agnostic evaluation, human contribution through pipeline-generatability grading using the contemporaneous standard and the dedicated slot benchmark.
+The decoupling is conceptually sound, implementable using existing editorial infrastructure, and validated against the representative hard cases.

-The framework is honest about its limits.
+Three real limits constrain the framework.
 Attribution uncertainty cannot be fully resolved.
-How widely the framework is adopted is hard to predict.
-And Category~C only makes sense as long as pipelines cannot reach it, which may not hold forever.
-These are real limits, not cautious language added to sound modest.
-What we propose is a framework that works well even with these limits in place.
+Adoption breadth is hard to predict.
+Category~C as a meaningful distinction depends on the persistence of cognitive acts pipelines cannot reach, a condition that may not hold indefinitely.
+The framework is designed to function well within these limits.

 The deeper claim is not that AI has changed the nature of research, but that AI has made visible a structure that was always present.
 What the framework grades is the cognitive act of the researcher; the pipeline is the first public benchmark against which such acts can be identified.
 More precisely: the distinction between certifying knowledge and attributing it was always available in principle but only now empirically actionable, because only now can the two come apart.
-The framework proposed here is the policy catching up, not by abandoning the special recognition of the human frontier contribution, but by grounding that recognition in the epistemic property it has always been trying to certify, rather than in the human origin, which it can no longer reliably verify.
+The framework proposed here grounds the recognition of human frontier contribution in the epistemic property the publication system has always been trying to certify, rather than in human origin alone.